-- a.
-Staff shall report to work punctually as scheduled, ready to work at the assigned starting time. - b.
+a.
+Staff shall report to work punctually as scheduled, ready to work at the assigned starting time.

+b.
 Staff shall give proper advance notice whenever unable to work or report on time.

-- c.
+c.
 Staff shall comply with all safety and security procedures and regulations including the Occupational Safety and Health Act of 1970 as amended.
-The Library Director (Director) will inform all employees and volunteers of the safety and health requirements that relate to his/her work.
-The Director shall ensure these requirements are adhered to. - d.
+The Library Director (Director) will inform all employees and volunteers of the safety and health requirements that relate to their work.
+The Director shall ensure these requirements are met.

+d.
 Staff shall prevent accidents by eliminating procedures or conditions that may result in injury, work interruption, or damage or destruction of equipment, material or property.
-Each employee is responsible for reporting to his/her Supervisor as soon as possible any conditions or procedures which s/he feels are unsafe. - e.
-As soon as possible, the staff member shall report any work-related accident, injury or illness to his/her supervisor who will promptly inform the Town Administrator.
-The Director shall ensure that all applicable forms are completed in a timely manner and submitted to the Town Administrator. - f.
-Smoking is prohibited inside the Library and anywhere on Library property. - g.
-Staff shall wear clothing appropriate to a public work place and the work being performed, as determined by the Director or the Trustees. - h.
-Staff shall maintain a clean and orderly workplace. - i.
-Staff shall treat all patrons and coworkers in a welcoming and courteous manner. - j.
-When in charge of the Circulation Desk, a staff member should remain in its vicinity during Library hours. - k.
-Staff shall refrain from behavior or conduct deemed offensive or undesirable, or which is contrary to the best interests of Library patrons and employees. - 1.
-Staff shall perform assigned tasks efficiently, in a timely manner and in accordance with the directives of their supervisor. - m.
-Staff shall report to the Director, a Trustee or Town Administrator, suspicious, unethical or illegal conduct by co-workers, patrons or suppliers. - n.
+Each employee is responsible for reporting as soon as possible any conditions or procedures perceived as unsafe.

+e.
+As soon as possible, the staff members shall report any work-related accident, injury or illness to their supervisor who will promptly inform the Town Administrator.
+The Director shall ensure that all applicable forms are completed in a timely manner and submitted to the Town Administrator.

+f.
+Smoking is prohibited inside the Library and anywhere on Library property.

+g.
+Staff shall wear clothing appropriate to a public workplace and the work being performed as determined by the Director or the Trustees.

+h.
+Staff shall maintain a clean and orderly workplace.

+i.
+Staff shall treat all patrons and coworkers in a welcoming and courteous manner.

+j.
+When in charge of the Circulation Desk, a staff member should remain in its vicinity during Library hours.

+k.
+Staff shall refrain from behavior or conduct deemed offensive or undesirable, or which is contrary to the best interests of Library patrons and employees.

+1. Staff shall perform assigned tasks efficiently, in a timely manner and in accordance with the directives of their supervisor.

+m.
+Staff shall report to the Director, a Trustee or Town Administrator, suspicious, unethical, or illegal conduct by co-workers, patrons or suppliers.

+n.
 Staff shall cooperate with any internal Library or Town investigations to the extent permitted by law or Court order.

-2 Process for Hiring of Library Staff
+Process for Hiring of Library Staff